doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 <div data-gist-id="cfe0fca74a9c05fc6a57" data-gist-file="InvalidKeyException">InvalidKeyException Example</div>

-From the above you can see it's not just a silent fail yielding an empty keystore but an undocumented-exception-throwing fail which requires you to reset the alias ([Keystore.deleteEntry()](https://developer.android.com/reference/java/security/KeyStore.html#deleteEntry(java.lang.String))).
+From the above you can see it's not just a silent fail yielding an empty KeyStore but an undocumented-exception-throwing fail which requires you to reset the alias ([Keystore.deleteEntry()](https://developer.android.com/reference/java/security/KeyStore.html#deleteEntry(java.lang.String))).

-## `KeyGenParameterSpec`

-_Added in M_

-- Using the newer `KeyGenParameterSpec` api will now throw a dedicated exception for this, `KeyPermanentlyInvalidatedException` which is a subclass of `InvalidKeyException`.
-This seems to be thrown at point of use i.e. `Cipher.encrypt`, `Cipher.decrypt` or `Cipher.unwrap` (not with `Cipher.wrap` - assume this is as the public key is not encrypted in the first place) rather than when reading the Key handle.

-## Device locks & `.setEncryptionRequired()`
+## Device locks & `KeyPairGeneratorSpec.Builder.setEncryptionRequired()`

 Its worth noting that when creating a key with [`KeyPairGeneratorSpec.Builder.setEncryptionRequired()`](http://developer.android.com/reference/android/security/KeyPairGeneratorSpec.Builder.html#setEncryptionRequired()) its required that the device have a device-lock set (as this is used as part of the keying material _when the KeyStore is software backed_).
 If you do `setEncryptionRequired()` and one isn't, you get a friendly